ScottLogic/blog/_posts/2025-02-17-variance-in-java-and-scala.md

 Generics are a fundamental pillar of modern type-safe programming languages.
 They allow us to write reusable code that can work with different types without sacrificing type safety.
 But when you dive deeper into the world of generics, you encounter the intriguing concepts of *covariance* and *contravariance*.
 These concepts, often perceived as complex, are crucial for understanding how type hierarchies and subtyping interact with generic types.

 Both Java and Scala support these concepts but implement them differently.
-In this blog post, we'll investigate what covariance and contravariance mean, how they are used in generics, and how Java and Scala, handle them differently.
+In this blog post, we'll investigate what covariance and contravariance mean, how they are used in generics, and how Java and Scala handle them differently.

 ## What are Covariance and Contravariance?

-Suppose we have a type hierarchy that has a `Dog` as a subtype of `Animal`
+Suppose we have a type hierarchy that has a `Dog` as a subtype of `Animal`.

 If we have a generic container then should a `Container<Dog>` be considered a subtype of `Container<Animal>` ?